 60811_screen_capture_3_UPDATED_031219 – Video editors, please show from 0:16-0:23

 Manually move the magnet plate to its highest position, the closest possible magnet spacing dmin.
 The magnet plate should make contact with the culture plate mount [1].
 Authors, how should the narrators pronounce dmin in the narration of the script?
+We would suggest pronouncing it “demin”, very similar to “demon”.

 Magnet plate as talent manually moves it to its highest position and the magnet plate makes contact with the culture plate mount.